networkop/tkng/content/cni/cilium.md

  pkts bytes target     prot opt in     out     source               destination
     8   555 MASQUERADE  all  --  *      !cilium_+  10.0.0.0/24         !10.0.0.0/24          /* cilium masquerade non-cluster */
 ```

+{{% notice info %}}
+Due to a [known issue](https://docs.cilium.io/en/v1.9/gettingstarted/kind/#unable-to-contact-k8s-api-server) with kind, make sure to run `make cilium-unhook` when you're finished with this Cilium lab to detach eBPF programs from the host cgroup.
+{{% /notice %}}

 ### Caveats and Gotchas